LITEF GOES DIGITAL!

 The challenge lies in building products smaller, less expensive and also more precise, without any changes to robustness and reliability.
-At present, we are increasing the precision of the μIMU gradually into a range that previously was not feasible.
-The current MEMS-IMU has a volume of about 340 cm³, the next generation of MEMS-IMUs will only have a volume of approx. 100 cm³.
-With sensors that have gyroscopes with an offset error of less than 1°/h.
-And the generation after next of our MEMS gyroscopes will be a whole magnitude more accurate!
+At present, we are gradually increasing the precision of the μIMU into a range that previously was not feasible.
+The current MEMS-IMU has a volume of about 340 cm³, whereas the next generation of MEMS-IMUs will only have a volume of approx. 100 cm³ with sensors, whose gyroscopes have an offset error of less than 1°/h.
+The generation after next of our MEMS gyroscopes will undoubtedly be a whole magnitude more accurate!

 Dr. Stefan König